maherio/chronos/README.md

 I'm a little confused about ADR and Equip's implementation of it (I wasn't familiar with either before this).

+- I'm confused why Equip doesn't work out of the box, but instead requires the user to install a 3rd party library (zend diactoros).
+I think a framework should work as shipped, and **allow** the user to make use of different implementations rather than **require** them to install additional libraries.
 - It seems like **Equip confuses Action with Domain.** The ADR docs state that the Domain replaces the Model from MVC and is simply the functionality of domain objects (models, mappers, factories, etc.).
 Likewise, Action replaces most of the Controller logic (that is, to use the request to interact with the Domain and pass the necessary Domain data to a